-Competition karate has changed, but there is no change in strong spirit for most.
-Competition karate used to be much rougher, at least for sparing.
+Competition karate has changed, but there is no change in strong spirit for most competitors.
+Competition karate used to be much rougher, at least for sparring.
 The pads on the hands did little more than protect knuckles from teeth and tearing skin.
 The timing was practiced in such a way that if one caught the person coming in (sen-no-sen) and hit them hard enough to drop their opponent it was the other persons fault, therefor the person that threw the technique would get a point.
-If you look far enough back karate-ka were allowed to kick in the groin, make hard contact to the face, and continue with serious injuries by means of showing spirit and Bushido.
+If you look far enough back, karate-ka were allowed to kick in the groin, make hard contact to the face, and continue with serious injuries by means of showing spirit and Bushido.

-Even though some of this can be found, the majority of competition sparing does not allow such activity.
-It is more about movements and skill of obtaining a point and has a more understanding of a game, then combat.
+Even though some of this can be found, the majority of competition sparring does not allow such activity.
+It is more about movements and skill of obtaining a point and has a more understanding of a game, than combat.
 Accidents do happen, spirit and adrenalin take over, and some of the older advanced levels will always retain the old ways of competition they learned at an earlier time.
-The excitement still continues and so does the warrior spirit behind the techniques, less people get hurt.
+The excitement still continues and so does the warrior spirit behind the techniques with less people get hurt.

 At the Shotokan Karate Dojo, all form of karate competition is taught, even to be able to fight like the old days if necessary, in a competition or dojo that might accept it.
 However, our competition is taught as a no-contact sport element to karate-do.
 We support and attend local, national, and international karate tournaments.
-The local tournament circuit are Olympic style, locally modified WKF/USA Karate rules and regulations.
-It is done and supported by Olympic qualified judges and referees with train local officials carrying out the most professional karate tournaments anywhere.
+The local tournament circuit is olympic style, locally modified WKF/USA Karate rules and regulations.
+It is done and supported by olympic qualified judges and referees with trained local officials carrying out the most professional karate tournaments anywhere.

 Our staff is highly trained, with Sensei David Gould being a decorated competition veteran nationally and internationally.
 The competition skills developed in the Shotokan Karate Dojo are safe, elite, fun, and can contend with anyone anywhere.